macmcmeans/localDataStorage/README.md

 * 1.1.0 - 17 MAY 2017

-NEW: Add ability to listen to key value change events
+NEW: Add ability to listen to key value change events (in same window/tab)

 * 1.0.0 - 15 MAY 2017